-- fund normal recurring expenses; - fund current development costs not covered under construction loans; - · meet debt service requirements; - · fund capital expenditures, including tenant improvements and leasing costs; - · fund new property acquisitions; and - make the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification under the Internal Revenue Code of 1986, as amended.
+- · fund normal recurring expenses; - fund current development costs not covered under construction loans; - meet debt service and principal repayment obligations; - fund capital expenditures, including tenant improvements and leasing costs; - · fund new property acquisitions; and - make the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification under the Internal Revenue Code of 1986, as amended.

 On December 15, 2006, the Board of Directors of Boston Properties, Inc. declared a special cash distribution of \$5.40 per common share payable on January 30, 2007 to holders of record of common units and LTIP units as of the close of business on December 29, 2006.
 The decision to declare a special distribution was the result of the sales of assets in 2006, including 280 Park Avenue and 265 Franklin Street.
-The Board of Directors of Boston Properties, Inc. did not make any change in its policy with respect to regular quarterly distributions.
+The Board of Directors of Boston Properties, Inc. did not make any changes in its policy with respect to regular quarterly distributions.
 The payment of the regular quarterly distribution of \$0.68 per share and the special distribution of \$5.40 per share resulted in a total payment of \$6.08 per share on January 30, 2007.

-We expect that our aggregate distributions for the 2007 tax year will include, in addition to our regular quarterly distributions, at least that portion of 2007 property sale proceeds necessary for us to avoid paying corporate level tax on the otherwise taxable gain, currently estimated to be approximately \$810 million.
+We expect that our aggregate distributions for the 2007 tax year will include, in addition to our regular quarterly distributions, at least that portion of 2007 property sale proceeds necessary for Boston Properties, Inc. to avoid paying corporate level tax on the otherwise taxable gain, currently estimated to be approximately \$810 million.
 Under applicable tax rules, distributions for the 2007 tax year must be paid by January 30, 2008.
+The sale of our Long Wharf Marriott hotel and Democracy Center were completed and we expect to complete the sale of Orbital Science Campus and Broad Run Business Park, Building E properties as part of a "like-kind exchange" under Section 1031 of the Internal Revenue Code.

-We repaid the mortgage secured by our Embarcadero Center Four on August 6, 2007, and anticipate repaying the mortgages secured by the 500 Series at Carnegie Center in October 2007, prior to their natural maturities.
-These repayments do not have any prepayment penalties and will utilize approximately \$197 million of cash.
+We repaid the mortgage loans secured by 504, 506, 508 and 510 Carnegie Center properties on October 1, 2007, prior to their natural maturities.
+These repayments do not have any prepayment penalties and were made using an aggregate of approximately \$65.0 million of cash.

 We believe that our liquidity needs will be satisfied using cash on hand, cash flows generated by operations and provided by financing activities, as well as cash generated from asset sales.
-Base rental revenue, recovery income from tenants, other income from operations, available cash balances, draws on our unsecured line of credit and refinancing of maturing indebtedness are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification.
+Base rental revenue, recovery income from tenants, other income from operations, available cash balances, draws on our unsecured line of credit and refinancing of maturing indebtedness are our principal sources of capital used to pay operating expenses, debt service and principal repayment obligations, recurring capital expenditures and the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification.
 We seek to increase income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our office real estate management, leasing, development and construction businesses.
 Consequently, we believe our revenue, together with proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.
 However, material changes in these factors may adversely affect our net cash flows.
-Such changes, in turn, could adversely affect our ability to fund distributions, debt service payments and tenant improvements.
+Such changes, in turn, could adversely affect our ability to fund distributions, debt service and principal repayment obligations and tenant improvements.
 In addition, a material adverse change in our cash provided by operations may affect our ability to comply with the financial performance covenants under our unsecured line of credit and unsecured senior notes.